KraytonOG/kray_giveandtake/README.md

 Here is a free version of my giveandtake script.

 I specifically made this script for my White Widow shop in KrayRP however I figured I'd make a config file so I can add more things.

-Soon I do plan on adding a progress bar, this will come in the next update.
+I recently added qb progressbar support so please note that this script requires qb progressbar.
+You can find that here: https://github.com/qbcore-framework/progressbar

 You can view a preview of how this script works here.